 Jeffrey has lectured all over the country on movies, his baseball books, and television techniques.
-He also lectured on American film and film criticism in Spanish in Venezuela, Argentina, Uruaguay, and Chile and lectured on bullfigighting in Madrid.
+He also lectured on American film and film criticism in Spanish in Venezuela, Argentina, Uruguay, and Chile and lectured on bullfighting in Madrid.
 He lectured on baseball three times at the National Baseball Hall of Fame and Museum in Cooperstown, N.Y. and at the Smithsonian Institute in Washington, D.C.

 To date, he’s received two honorary degrees from Hofstra University and St. Mary’s College, both in N.Y. state.

 Jeffrey’s other books are pictured below: (the latter four he co-authored with his brother and the last with former Yankee hero Jim Leyritz) His baseball books had introductions by Bob Costas and Oscar winners Robert Redford and Billy Bob Thornton and quotes from Billy Crystal, Hall of Famers Dave Winfield, Bob Feller and Willie McCovey, and actress Rosie O’Donnell.